Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 axway central apply -f upload-asset.json
 ```

-- Create AssetResource
+* Create AssetResource

 To create the AssetMappings, the following script queries the created resources on disk using `jq` and stores the result in the environment variables.
-It will create the AssetResource resourcevwith the create command.
+It will create the AssetResource resource with the create command.

 ```bash
 #!/bin/bash